 For example, some people might think, "If I win the lottery, then I'll be happy", or "If I move to a hot, tropical place, then I'll be happy".

 The truth is, while we do receive a temporary rise in happiness from such external events, that's not where happiness lies.
 And it's no secret that for us humans, where happiness does lie is in finding some sort of meaning/purpose for our lives.

 Not only does meaning/purpose give us greater happiness, it also gives us grand amounts of motivation, (and according to Viktor Frankl's masterpiece, Man's Search for Meaning, it can even give us the motivation to survive when we are in the most hell-ish of situations).

 Motivation is essential to the success of any entrepreneur; to be an entrepreneur, one must be motivated to a make a difference.
-Yes, many entrepreneurs want to make lots of money, but most businesses that thrive do so because the people who started them also wanted to make an impact & add value to the world in some way.
+Yes, many entrepreneurs want to make lots of money, but most businesses that thrive do so because the people who started them also wanted to make an impact and add value to the world in some way.

-2. You don't like having to make decisions.
+2. You don't like making decisions.

 If you feel that you fall more in the category of 'directee' rather than 'director', it might mean you're not cut out to be an entrepreneur.

 However, before jumping to any conclusions about your entrepreneurial abilities, it's important to consider all types of contexts for this one; often, people find that they're a self-starter in certain situations, while happily receiving direction in others.